There were more than 5000 fans sitting on the beautiful square Piazza Affari in Milan for the premiere of La casa de

 So why Dalì?
 Why not Velasquez, Warhol or even Picasso?

-This question was raised many times at the premiere of the show in Madrid, but nobody really gave an official answer!
-It seems that we are free to do our own interpretation of it.
-Some people think that the mask is not really related to Salvador Dalì as an artist but more as a political man.
-Dalì indeed supported the authoritarian regime of Francisco Franco (that was in opposition with the Resistance represented by the Gang corporation): dressing up with his face would be then a way to ironically remind how that ideology thrown Spain into a crisis for more than 30 years.
+This question was raised numerous times at the premiere of the show in Madrid, but no official answers have yet been made, leaving viewers free to interpret the mask.
+Some people think that the mask is not really related to Salvador Dalì as an artist, but more as a political figure.
+Dalì famously supported the authoritarian regime of Francisco Franco (that was in opposition with the Resistance represented by the Gang corporation), therefore, adorning a mask with his face would be a powerful and ironic reminder of an ideology

-In the wake of this interpretation, there are others quite similar: some think that the mask embodies the Resistance and some others think that it's the representation of the Dalì foolishness.
+In the wake of this interpretation, many others have also surfaced proposing similar ideas: some think that the mask embodies the Resistance, while others think that it represents Dalì's foolishness.

 “This mask shows the spirit of the Resistance that everyone should have in the face of injustice”